jabryan-sb/SticklebackWGS/README.md

 This guide will include examples of code to process sets of genomic data.
 Specifically, in our lab's own case, to find freshwater haplotype frequencies in marine populations of three spined sticklebacks.

-All of the code in this guide will be in Linux.
+Most of the code in this guide will be in Linux, with many scripts in python where noted.
 Any text editors used when creating code have Unix line endings.
 Be care to note this or else your terminal won't be able to read your code!
+Remember to replace any paths and file names with your own.

 ## Getting Started